SarahBrabham/Camtasia-convertion-to-mp4/README.md

 This script will batch convert .trec files from Camtasia to .mp4 files.

-## Notes

-Change input and output paths to include "C:\\" on Windows, must have double "\\" in-between as directory separators.
-For Mac, use a single "/" in-between all directory separators.

 ## Prerequisites
 Before running the script, ensure that you have the following installed: